If you have a pelvic infection, get infections easily, or have certain

 Reversible and can be removed by your healthcare provider at any time if you change your mind, so you can try to get pregnant right away

-Skyla is FDA-approved and can be used whether or not you have had a child.
+Skyla is FDA-approved and can be used whether or not you have given birth to a child.
 It is available by prescription only.

 How does Skyla work?

-Skyla releases small amounts of a progestin hormone locally into your uterus at a slow and continuous rate.
+Skyla releases a progestin hormone locally into your uterus at a slow and continuous rate.
 It is estrogen-free and works continuously for up to 3 years.